 Millions come to visit every year, and that also means that the city has taken some steps to improve the infrastructure – several new hotels have been built, and there are tourism offices in all parts of the city.

 In other words, Lisbon is very tourist-friendly.
 As you probably know, it is also full of historic and cultural attractions.
 But we still have to stress the importance of finding a good place to stay since that will either make or break the trip.
 Ideally, you want to stay in a central location with the main attractions nearby.

-Our top hotel recommendation for all travelers is Bairro Alto Hotel – it is simple the best choice when looking at factors such as location, quality and service.
+Our top hotel recommendation for all travelers is Bairro Alto Hotel – it is simply the best choice when looking at factors such as location, quality, and service.

 With that said, Lisbon has many options.
 If you want to get additional recommendations, and if you want to know more about Lisbon’s best areas, continue reading below.

 - 4 Why you shouldn’t stay in an Airbnb in Lisbon